Frisch's: Cincinnati Reds

+Early history

 Before Big Boy

 In 1905, Samuel Frisch opened the Frisch Cafe in Cincinnati, Ohio.
 Five years later he closed the café and moved to the Norwood suburb of Cincinnati soon opening another café there.
 Success brought a new building in 1915 for the restaurant then known as Frisch's Stag Lunch.
 When the elder Frisch died in 1923, three of his sons, David, Reuben and Irving, continued operating the cafe; twenty-year-old Dave took his father's lead role.

 In 1932, Dave Frisch sold his interest in Stag Lunch and opened his own Frisch's Café.
 Frisch's Café was a success and in 1938 a second location opened, this one across from the Stag Lunch in Norwood.
-However, Frisch couldn't meet expenses of the Norwood restaurant and facing bankruptcy, both cafés closed in 1938.
+However, Frisch could not meet expenses of the Norwood restaurant and, facing bankruptcy, both cafés closed in 1938.
 Fred Cornuelle, a local businessman counseled Frisch and provided money for a new restaurant.
 In 1939 the Mainliner opened on Wooster Pike in Fairfax, Ohio.
 Cincinnati's first year-round drive-in restaurant, it was named after a passenger airplane that flew into nearby Lunken Airport.
 By 1944 a second Frisch's restaurant opened, designed to resemble George Washington's Mount Vernon home.